emirshn/Comic-Book-Database-and-Recommendation-System/README.md

 - **Vue.js frontend** for browsing series, issues, creators, and recommendations.
 - Recommendation system based on **creators, series summaries, and title similarity**.

+You can test app from [this](https://comicbookdatabase.netlify.app/) (I am using free tools dont overload it pls :/)
 ---

 ## Features